evankielley/GDD/README.md

-# :octocat: Growing Degree Days in Canada - Data Project
+# :octocat: Growing Degree Days in Canada - Data Project :octocat:

 * This project aimed to gain experience with computational workflow for a scientific problem in which data was retrived from    the Historial Climate Data from the Government of Canada to calculate the growing degree days (GDD) in three cities: Montreal, Ottawa and Victoria.
 The GDD is a heat index (heat accumulation) that describes the best timing of biological process such as when a crop will reach maturity, when a flower will bloom, or even when animals will migrate.
 It is calculated through the formula GDD = [(Tmax + Tmin)/2] - Tbase, in which Tmax and Tmin are the daily maximum and minimum temperatures, and Tbase is the base temperature [1].